Nicolás Maduro Guerra: Sanctions

 The United States sanctioned Maduro Guerra on 28 June 2019 for being a current or former official of the Government of Venezuela, as well as being a member of Venezuela's Constituent Assembly.

+Alleged drug trafficking

+Along with his father and stepmother Cilia Flores and other Venezuelan government officials, Maduro Guerra has been charged by the United States for alleged drug trafficking, which he denies.

 Personal life

-Maduro Guerra is married to Grysell Torres and has two daughters; one born in 2007 and the other born in 2014.
+Maduro Guerra is married and has two daughters.
+He is father to seven children.